ystia/yorc-a4c-plugin/documentation/jobs.rst

 The TOSCA component must provide an implementation for the ``tosca.interfaces.node.lifecycle.Runnable`` interface.

-Example of an ``srun`` job component with a ``submit`` operation implementation using the ``yorc.artifacts.Deployment.SlurmJobBin``.
+Example of a job component with a ``submit`` operation implementation using the ``yorc.artifacts.Deployment.SlurmJobBatch``.

 .. code-block:: YAML

 node_types:
-  org.ystia.yorc.samples.job.srun.Component:
+  org.ystia.yorc.samples.job.simple.Component:
     derived_from: yorc.nodes.slurm.Job
-    description: >
-      Sample component to show how to run a job in real time
     tags:
       icon: /images/slurm.png
     interfaces: